Gomeschian/spicetify-randomish-playlist-maker/README.md

 ## Installation

 1. Install Spicetify
-2. Download randomishPlaylistMaker.js and put it in Spicetify's extensions folder (e.g. C:\Users\your-username\AppData\Local\spicetify\Extensions)
+2. Download randomishPlaylistMaker.js from the main branch and put it in Spicetify's extensions folder (e.g. C:\Users\your-username\AppData\Local\spicetify\Extensions)
 3. Open a terminal and run: spicetify config extensions randomishPlaylistMaker.js
 4. Run: spicetify apply

 ## Updating

-1. Download new version of randomishPlaylistMaker.js and replace old version in Spicetify's extensions folder (e.g. C:\Users\your-username\AppData\Local\spicetify\Extensions)
+1. Download new version of randomishPlaylistMaker.js from the main branch and replace old version in Spicetify's extensions folder (e.g. C:\Users\your-username\AppData\Local\spicetify\Extensions)
 2. Open a terminal and run: spicetify apply

 ## Uninstallation